tkeskita/unstructured_grids/docs/ug.rst

 mesh editors.
 There are numerous finite volume mesh generators, but practically no general or visual editors.

-Add-on only handles mesh topology and geometry (the definition of cells).
+Add-on only handles volume mesh topology and geometry (the definition of cells).
 Field data (cell data or point data) for the mesh is disregarded.
-Editing includes tasks like moving of selected vertices, deletion of existing cells, extrusion of new cells, and assignation of selected faces and cells to named boundaries and zones.
+Supported volume mesh operations include moving of selected vertices, deletion of existing cells, extrusion of new cells, and assignation of selected faces and cells to named boundaries and zones.
 The user of the add-on is assumed to know Blender modelling and material systems on a basic level.

 .. warning::